-- (a) Traffic management measures to maintain or minimise impact on traffic capacity at peak hours during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - Methods to manage the effects of the delivery of construction material, plant and machinery; - (d) Measures to maintain, where practicable, existing vehicle access to property or to provide alternative access arrangements; - (e) Measures to maintain, where practicable, pedestrian access on roads and footpaths adjacent to the construction works.
-Such access shall be safe, clearly identifiable and seek to minimise significant detours; - (ea) Measures to manage any potential effects on school children at / around education facilities; and - (eb) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks and reserves; and - (f) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
-If safety or operational issues are evident, measures to be implemented to address these issues.
+- (a) Traffic management measures to maintain traffic capacity or minimise the impact on traffic capacity during weekdays and weekends; - (b) Any road closures that will be required and the nature and duration of any traffic management measures that will result, including any temporary restrictions, detours or diversions for general traffic and buses; - (c) Methods to manage the effects of the delivery of construction material, plant and machinery; - (d) Measures to maintain existing vehicle access to property where practicable, or to provide alternative access arrangements; - (e) Measures to maintain pedestrian and cyclist movements and reduce the impact on mobility impaired users on roads and footpaths adjacent to the construction works.
+Such access shall be safe, clearly identifiable and seek to minimise significant detours; - (f) Measures to manage any potential effects on children at / around education facilities; - (g) Measures to manage any potential construction traffic related effects on pedestrians and/or traffic associated with large-scale events in parks, reserves and Western Springs Stadium; - (h) Any proposed monitoring to measure the impact of the works on traffic and the impact of the traffic management measures.
+If safety or operational issues are evident, measures to be implemented to address these issues;